tdda/tdda/README.md

 See doc strings inside to see how to make the tests fail, then re-write the output.

-Briefly: edit the generation functions in examples/generators.py to generate different output, re-run the tests, see them fail, check the output and then run
+Briefly: edit the generation functions in `examples/generators.py` to generate different output, re-run the tests, see them fail, check the output and then run

     python test_using_writabletestcase.py -w

-to re-write the referense output in examples/reference,
+to re-write the reference output in `examples/reference`,

 after which if you run again with